 Prevention of Drug-Related Liver Injury

-When some drugs that can damage the liver (such as statins) are used, doctors sometimes regularly do blood tests to monitor liver enzyme levels.
+When some medications that can damage the liver (such as statins) are used, doctors sometimes regularly do blood tests to monitor liver enzyme levels.
 Such monitoring may detect problems early and may help prevent liver damage.
-For most drugs, monitoring liver enzyme levels is not done.
+For most medications, liver enzyme levels are not monitored.

 More Information